 But before you throw caution to the wind and just start clicking away you need to understand a few things about your camera.
 The camera is merely an extension of your eye.
 It will only capture what you put in front of it and it will use only the tools you give it to draw that picture.
 It is recommended to read your camera manual to help you become familiar with how your camera works.
 Knowing your equipment is an integral part of using manual mode.

 Possibly the best part of using manual mode is that you have complete control over the exposure.
-The exposure is what ultimately controls the feeling or mood of the image.
+Exposure is what ultimately controls the feeling or mood of the image.
 If you want something gothic or moody, then you can control which parts of the image are darker or underexposed, and control the parts that are over or properly exposed to lend dramatic flair to the end image.
 If you want a happy and upbeat image you will want to control the overall brightness of the image.

 Between the three of these items, you tell the camera how much light you want it to capture:

 - Aperture is like the retina of the eye.
-It helps with depth of focus.
+It helps with the depth of focus.
 It helps the camera see.

 - Shutter Speed is like the camera’s eyelid.
 It tells the camera how fast to blink to catch the action.
 And the ISO tells the camera how much light to grab in that blink.